MissStrong/ICD2O/Notes/Unit 2/Note 04 - While Loops.md

 ![](../../Images/Diagonal_Squares1.png)

 If we wanted the squares to show up all at once, one option is to type out `rect()` twelve times, but that is tedious and unnecessary.
-What we can do instead is use a **loop structure** , which repeatedly executes a specified block of code.
-This process of repetition is called **iteration**.
-There are two very comon types of loops: ***while* loops* and ***for* loops*.

-### While Loops

-Suppose we want all the squares to appear all at once rather than one by one.
-If we do write out each square separately, it would look like this.

 ```js
 function setup() {